jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/GetStartedREST.md

 ---
 title: Get started with the Bing Speech Recognition API by using REST | Microsoft Docs
-titlesuffix: Azure Cognitive Services
+titlesuffix: Azure Cognitive Research Technologies
-description: Use REST to access the Speech Recognition API in Microsoft Cognitive Services to convert spoken audio to text.
+description: Use REST to access the Speech Recognition API in Microsoft Cognitive Research Technologies to convert spoken audio to text.
 services: cognitive-services
 author: nitinme
 manager: nitinme